Imoh78/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Write a function that prints half of a string, followed by a new line Write a function that prints half of a string, followed by a new line Write a function that convert a string to an integer
+Write a function that prints half of a string, followed by a new line Write a function that prints half of a string, followed by a new line Write a function that convert a string to an integer Create a program that generates random valid passwords for the program 101-crackme